Chapter 13 : 12- A Warning of War

 Neville sighed deeply and said quietly “Well, we should get going.”
 And he turned back to Rowle, pointed his wand and said “Mobilicorpus.”
-And Rowle levitated a few inches off the ground and floated towards them as Harry pulled out from his inside pocket a now crumpled quill.
+Rowle levitated a few inches off the ground and floated towards them as Harry pulled out of his inside pocket a now crumpled quill.

-Harry taped it with his wand and re-placed the Portkey charm on it.
+With a tap of his wand Harry re-placed the Portkey charm on it.
 It glowed and, with Harry holding on to Bailey and Neville with Rowle, the Muggle Street, Phillipa and the destroyed house were all replaced with the Department of Magical Transportation.

 Marietta was sitting at a desk, a mound of paperwork in front of her.
 As the four dust covered figures appeared in the middle of the Department, she seemed to squeak out a slight scream and stared as Harry and Neville walked out with two unconscious Death Eaters hovering behind them.